turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ## Prerequisites

-Access to the Guardrails console with admin privilege, and a top-level `Sandbox` folder.
+- Access to the Turbot Guardrails console with admin privilege.

+- An AWS Account to import into Guardrails with AWS admin privileges.

 ## Step 1: Initiate the Connect

-On the Guardrails home page, hover on `Connect`.
+Login to the Guardrails' console and select the "CONNECT" option from the home page.

 <p><img alt="locate-top-level-connect" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/locate-top-level-connect.png"/></p>

-Click to open the `Connect` screen.

 ## Step 2: Capture the external ID

-Choose `AWS Account`.

-Copy the IAM Role External ID and save it for use in Step 4.
+Select `AWS Account` from the left navigation and then click SOMETHING  to download the CloudFormation template we will use to set up the required IAM role.

 <p><img alt="initial-connect-screen" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/initial-connect-screen.png"/></p>

-## Step 3: Download a CloudFormation template
+## Step 3: Review the downloaded CloudFormation template

-You’ll need an IAM role that grants Guardrails read-only permissions to discover [resources](/guardrails/docs/reference/glossary#resource) in your AWS account and monitor changes.
+You’ll need an IAM role that grants Guardrails permission to discover [resources](/guardrails/docs/reference/glossary#resource) in your AWS account and to monitor changes via event handlers.

-We provide a CloudFormation template to create that role.
-Visit [this url](tbd), and download it.
+The CloudFormation template you downloaded in the last step has the minimum permissions necessary to create that role..

 ## Step 4: Create the CloudFormation stack

 In AWS, create a CloudFormation stack using the template you downloaded.
-Provide the external ID from step 1.

 When the stack is created, verify that the role `turbot-service-readonly` exists in your account, with these permissions: